huangjun604/zendesk_search/README.md

 ### Search Zendesk

-When you select 1, it ask you to select the data type you want to search:
+After you select 1, it asks you to select the data type to search:

 ```
 Select 1) Users or 2) Tickets 3) Organizations
 ```

-After that, enter the search term, if your entered term is not valid
+After that, enter the search term, if your entered term is not valid, it will print prompt and ask you to enter again:

 ```
 Enter search term